What Is Talent Acquisition? A Complete Guide

 - The number and kind of resources dedicated to each search is decided by the contingent search firm.

-- The recruitment consultants in contingent search firms are usually not as experienced as those in retainer search firm.
+- The recruitment consultants in contingent search firms are usually not as experienced as those in a retainer search firm.

 - They generally do not approach passive candidates, which can be a great miss for you, as many of them are very good at what they do.

-- You may not agree to the contingent search business model of any size talent fits all roles followed by most contingent search firms.
+- You may not agree to the contingent search business model of any size, talent fits all roles, followed by most contingent search firms.
 You may want more objectivity than that.

-Pros and Cons of Retained Executive Search
+What are the Pros and Cons of Retained Executive Search?

-- The recruitment firm works with your organization for all steps beginning with understanding the job description to onboarding a new hire, with more direct involvement at each step.
+- The recruitment firm works with your organization for all steps, beginning with understanding the job description to onboarding a new hire, with more direct involvement at each step.

 - The candidates are more thoroughly vetted using a time-trusted process.